H-4 visa: Employment authorization

-Other H-4 visa holders are not eligible to get a Social Security Number and cannot be employed, but they can hold a driver's license and open bank accounts.
+Other H-4 visa holders are not eligible to get a Social Security Number and cannot be employed, but they are eligible to hold a driver's license and open bank accounts.
 If an H-4 noncitizen is not eligible for employment authorization in the United States, they may nevertheless have tax liability in the United States, and in order to file a U.S. tax return, must obtain an ITIN (Individual Taxpayer Identification Number).

 On the Spring 2019 Regulatory Agenda, the Trump administration announced a proposed regulation to rescind the 2015 rule and to stop granting employment authorization to H-4 spouses.
 Some media outlets reported that the majority of people who would lose work authorization as a result of the proposal were highly skilled Indian women.
 USCIS data backs up the assertion that the vast majority of H-4 EAD beneficiaries are Indian women.
 The proposal to rescind the H-4 EAD program was withdrawn by the Biden administration in January 2021.
 However, the future of the H-4 EAD program continues to be threatened by ongoing litigation against DHS in U.S. federal court which alleges that the H-4 EAD program is illegal.